singhravipratap/SLA/README.md

 SLA test case implimentation video-demo is attached and can be found inside the following link: https://github.com/singhravipratap/SLA/blob/a2a62d57f7f9d84f925636677a906323ec61bfda/video/link

 # Quick start guide
- In SLA test case tutorial, two organziation in the fabic network (fabric smart client), participate with Fabric private chainecode (FPC) implimentation.
+ In SLA test case tutorial, two organziation in the fabic network (fabric smart client), participate with Fabric private chaincode (FPC) implimentation.

  The user role can be diffent either a developer or/and administrator in both two organziation.
 To impliment the SLA test case, following task need to be performed following below mentioned steps: